Victoria-3-Modding-Co-op/Mod-Template/README.md

 - id
 - short_description

-**Automated via GitHub Action (recommended for must-haves):**
+**Automated via GitHub Action :**
-Use the provided GitHub Actions workflow to initialize your mod's metadata and abbreviation automatically:
+Use the provided GitHub Actions workflow to initialize your mod's metadata and abbreviation automatically.
+In addition to setting up your abbreviation, the workflow also:

+- Creates a unique global variable (e.g., `on_mod_loaded_<your_abbreviation>`) that is useful for compatibility with other mods.
+- Blocks errors related to this global variable, since you typically won't use it directly within your own mod.

+This ensures better compatibility and prevents unnecessary error messages during development.

 1. **Enable write permissions for the workflow in the repository settings**
    - Go to your repository's **Settings**.